Info-UVEN/UVEN_Website/README.md

 ## UNITED VENTURES ENGINEERING CONSULTANCY SERVICES

-This repository contains the source code for the official website of **United Ventures Engineering Consulatncy Services**.
+This repository contains the source code for the official website of **United Ventures Engineering Consultancy Services**.

 ---